Employees Working From Home Office Remotely Overseas: Permanent Establishment (PE) Implications for Employers

 - 1 EUR homes

-- Nomad visas
+- Digital Nomad visas

 - Huge tax breaks of up to 90% of taxable earnings if relocating to specific regions within a country